 Our electrical products, which include various types of tester interfaces, provide the electrical connections between the tester and the wafer prober or IC handler to carry the electrical signals between the tester and the probe card on the prober or the test socket on the handler.
 Our designs optimize the integrity of the transmitted signal.
 Therefore, our tester interfaces can be used with high speed, high frequency, digital or mixed signal testers used in testing more complex ICs.
 Because our tester interface products enable the tester to provide more reliable yield data, our interfaces may also reduce IC production costs.
 We design standard and modular interface products to address most possible tester/prober combinations on the market today.
-In addition, we provide a custom design service that will allow any of our customers to use virtually any tester, prober or handler combination with any type of device, such as analog, digital, mixed signal modules which can be easily changed on the test floor as our customers' testing requirements change.
+In addition, we provide a custom design service that will allow any of our customers to use virtually any tester, prober or handler combination with any type of device, such as analog, digital, mixed signal and radio frequency.
+For example, our Centaur(R) modular interface is designed to provide flexibility and scalability through the use of replaceable signal modules which can be easily changed on the test floor as our customers' testing requirements change.
 In addition to the Centaur(R) modular interface, we also offer over 200 different types of tester interface models that we custom designed for our customers' specific applications.
-These products range in price from approximately \$7,000 to \$40,000.
+These tester interface products range in price from approximately \$7,000 to \$40,000.